- How are gastrointestinal stromal tumors treated?

 Targeted therapy for gastrointestinal stromal tumor

-Some drugs are able to target the gene changes in gastrointestinal tumor (GIST) cells that have been found in recent years.
-These targeted therapy drugs work differently from standard chemotherapy (chemo) drugs.
+Some drugs are able to target the gene changes in gastrointestinal stromal tumor (GIST) cells that have been found in recent years.
+These drugs work differently from standard chemotherapy (chemo) drugs.
 Targeted drugs are very helpful in treating GISTs, while standard chemo drugs are usually not effective.

 All of these drugs are pills, taken once a day.

 This drug is used to treat most patients with GIST at some point.
-It targets both the KIT protein and the PDGFRA protein, blocking their ability to cause tumor cells to grow and divide.
+It targets both the KIT protein and the PDGFRA protein, blocking their ability to make tumor cells grow and divide.
 GIST cells often have too much of these proteins.

 Overall, about 2 out of 3 tumors shrink by at least half when treated with imatinib.
 Some other tumors shrink less or at least stop growing for a time.
 A small number of tumors are not helped by this treatment.

 If a GIST has been completely removed by surgery, many doctors recommend you take imatinib for at least a year afterward to lower the risk of the cancer coming back.
 (This is known as adjuvant therapy.)
 Many doctors now recommend at least 3 years of imatinib after surgery for patients who are at a higher risk of their tumors returning (based on their tumor’s size, location, and growth rate).

 For larger tumors that may be hard to remove surgically, imatinib may be used first to try to shrink the tumor and make surgery more successful.
 (This is known as neoadjuvant therapy.)
 It is often given again after surgery as well.